-[&]quot;It appertaineth to the office of a Deacon, in the church where he shall be appointed to serve, to assist the priest in Divine Service, and specially when he [the priest] ministereth the holy Communion, and to to reinterpret the language of "administration" when refering to the sacraments as other than the conduct of the rite, whether it be baptism13 or holy communion.
-This is the language of the Prayer Book and of the Canons of 1604, which continues to be used in the English Canons of 1969.
+&quot;It appertaineth to the office of a Deacon, in the church where he shall be appointed to serve, to assist the priest in Divine Service, and specially when he [the priest] ministereth the holy Communion, and to help him in the distribution thereof, and to read holy Scriptures and Homilies in the Church..."
+BCP Ordinal.